|Requesting Department||DEPT OF CITY DEVELOPMENT|

 Urban Planning Research and Analysis

-- Conduct research and analysis and prepare reports on topics such as land use, zoning changes and appeals, demographic data, neighborhood and economic development, zoning codes, and urban design to support development of neighborhood plans and/or zoning and development review.
+- Conduct research and analysis and prepare reports on topics including land use, zoning changes and overlay zones, neighborhood and economic development, zoning code updates, and urban design to support zoning and development review.

-- Prepare materials for public meetings and Plan Commission hearings, including PowerPoint presentations, staff reports, referral letters, and outreach materials.
+- Prepare materials for City Plan Commission meetings including PowerPoint presentations, staff reports, referral letters, and social media posts.

 - Assist Planning Staff with the review of Board of Zoning Appeals cases.